Gestational Surrogacy Law in New York

-As of February 15, 2021, gestational surrogacy is permitted by statute in New York.
+Gestational surrogacy in New York is permitted by statute as of February 15, 2022.
 The new statute, the Child Parent Security Act (CPSA), allows compensated gestational surrogacy for the first time and repeals New York’s existing statute that declares compensated surrogacy contracts void and unenforceable.

 Although the following guide can give you a better understanding of the general rules and regulations of surrogacy in New York, it is not meant to be used as legal advice.
 It is important to consult with an experienced attorney to guide you through your unique journey.